make-software/how-to-casperlabs/docs/testnet-rewards.md

 slated for `era 234` and your node is still not upgraded at the beginning of `era 235`, you will lose 10% of your score.

-_Please note that the DEVxDAO's Casper Testnet program is implemented by the [DEVxDAO](https://devxdao.com) by providing rewards through the [Emerging Technology Association](https://www.emergingte.ch) (ETA), a Swiss nonprofit association which supports open source and transparent scientific research of emerging technologies for community building.
+_Please note that the Casper Testnet program is implemented by providing rewards through the [Casper Association](https://casper.network) (CA), a not-for-profit, Switzerland-domiciled organization responsible for overseeing the Casper network and supporting its organic evolution and continued decentralization.
-Any rewards will be granted and calculated by the ETA.
-MAKE Technology LLC is not affiliated with the DEVxDAO, the ETA nor the Casper Foundation, and has no control over the program sponsorship or the incentivized reward program, and is hosting these guides and documents as a service to the DEVxDAO and the Casper community only._
+MAKE Technology LLC is not affiliated with the Casper Association, and has no control over the program sponsorship or the incentivized reward program, and is hosting these guides and documents as a service to the Casper community only._